wildmountainfarms/solarthing/README.md

 ### [Contributing](CONTRIBUTING.md)

-### Conventions
-This project requires Java 8+.
-However Java 8 API additions aren't used in the `core` module to remain compatible with Android SDK level 19.
-This does not apply to the `client` module.

-You can set your editor up with [Editor Config](https://www.editorconfig.org) to work with the [.editorconfig file](.editorconfig)

-Use standard Java naming conventions.
-Use `myCoolId` instead of `myCoolID` and use `myCoolDb` instead of `myCoolDB`.
-The exception here is that you SHOULD use `myIODevice` instead of `myIoDevice`.

 ### Compiling
 Run `./compile_and_move.sh`.
 Make sure your working directory is in the root of this project. ([this directory](.))